preactjs-templates/netlify/template/README.md

 - For most Blogs, change (Identity > Settings > Registration preferences) to invite only.

-- Change the Invitation template in (Identity > Settings > Invitation template > Path to template) to `/invitation.html`

 - Invite yourself to the Identity tab in Netlify console.

 - Accept the invite from you mail.